 Fundraising Sprint

-This is a 6-week sprint that condenses fundraising preparation from months to weeks, designed for early-stage founders who aim to secure funding by late summer or early Fall.
+This is a 7-week sprint that condenses fundraising preparation from months to weeks, designed for early-stage founders who aim to secure funding Q1 2026.

 “Quinn and Adam didn’t just give me coaching—they gave me a process.
 One that replaced guesswork with clarity, confidence, and precision.
 Other founders kept saying, ‘You’re raising your pre-seed with the diligence of a Series A.’ I shudder to think of the rookie mistakes I would’ve made without them.”